 - Make sure the crackers are completely dry when you place them in the oven.
 If not, the taralli will end up slightly chewy, not crunchy.

 - There is no need to use a mixer for this.
 Since the dough is small and easy to handle, I have always done this manually.

 If you’re not a fan of fennel, you can try these other variations for making homemade taralli:

 - Black olives

-- For storing properly, keep taralli with fennel seeds on airtight containers and it would last you months.
+For proper storing, keep taralli with fennel seeds on airtight containers, and it would last you months.

-One of my favorites though (and I apologize in advance if you are Sicilian) – is to pair them with Sicilian Almond Granita.
+One of my favorites, though (and I apologize in advance if you are Sicilian) – is to pair them with Sicilian Almond Granita.
 I love how it complements the sweetness and the texture of the granita.
-Give them a try!

 - 1/3 cup olive oil